Demi-Glace Derivative Sauces

 What You’ll Need:

 A Bordelaise sauce is a classic steak sauce in which a dry red wine is reduced into the demi-glace making an incredibly rich and flavorful sauce.
-To make it, sweat 100 g (3 1/2 oz) chopped shallots, 1 bay leaf, 1 sprig of time and 5 g of cracked peppercorns in a sauce pan.
+To make it, sweat 100 g (3 1/2 oz) chopped shallots, 1 bay leaf, 1 sprig of time and 5 g of cracked peppercorns in a saucepan.
 Add 500 mL of dry white wine and simmer for 15 minutes until reduced by three-fourths.
 Then add your demi-glace and simmer for another 15 minutes.
 Strain through a fine strainer.
 Finish the sauce with 60 g of meat glaze (Brown Stock reduced by 9/10s) and mount with 100 g (3 1/2 oz) of butter.
 Classic garnish for this sauce is poached sliced beef marrow.

 Chasseur (Hunter’s Sauce)

-A Chasseur is a delicious sauce made from shallots and mushrooms with white wine reduction.
+A Chasseur is a delicious sauce made from shallots and mushrooms with a white wine reduction.
 To make it, sweat 30 g (1 oz) of diced shallots and 250 g (8 oz) sliced mushrooms in butter.
 Add 250 mL (8 fl oz) white wine and 30 mL (1 fl oz)of brandy and reduce by half.
 Add demi-glace and 250 g (8 oz) tomato concasse and simmer for 5 minutes.
-Finish the sauce with 30 g (1 oz) of meat glaze, parsley and chives.
+Finish the sauce with 30 g (1 oz) of meat glaze, parsley, and chives.

-A Chateaubriand sauce is a sauce that is flavored with sliced shallots and mushrooms sauteed in butter a with a white wine reduction.
+A Chateaubriand sauce is a sauce that is flavored with sliced shallots and mushrooms sauteed in butter with a white wine reduction.
 To make it, sweat 125 g (4 oz) each of sliced shallots and mushrooms in butter.
 Add 1 sprig, or 1 tsp of thyme, 2 bay leaves, and 500 mL of white wine.
 Reduce this mixture by two thirds.
 Then, add your demi-glace and reduce again but this time by half.
 Strain and mount with 350 g (12 oz) parsley butter and finish with 30 g (1 oz) fresh chopped tarragon or a tsp of dried tarragon.